zhumingpassional/RLSolver/README.md

-# AI4Maxcut: High performance GPU-based solver for the graph maxcut problem
+# Maxcut using machine learning

-We aim to showcase that AI, especially reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for the graph maxcut problem.
-AI4Maxcut collects many AI tricks and also operations research (OR) tricks to improve the performance.
+We showcase reinforcement learning (RL) with GPUs for the graph maxcut problem.

 # Key Technologies
-- **AI tricks** such as learn to optimize, and curriculum learning.
+- **RL tricks** such as learn to optimize, and curriculum learning.
-- **OR tricks** such as local search, and tabu search.
-- **Massively parallel sampling** of Markov chain Monte Carlo simulations on GPU, using thousands of CUDA cores and tensor cores.
+- **Massively parallel sampling** on GPU, using thousands of CUDA cores and tensor cores.
-- **Podracer scheduling** on a GPU cloud, e.g., DGX-2 SuperPod.

 ## File Structure